 But thankfully, the weakest portion of A Ghost Story is the middle section, which makes it easiest to forgive: the opening is lovely, with fantastic cinematography and some of the most memorable editing seen in months (just watch for the way the camera drops from the sky to the house in a split-second or the way Lowery creates a fluid illusion that M is completing the same actions multiple times in a row).
 Eerie and poetic, it’s a mesmerizing reverie on the quote “All the art of living lies in a fine mingling of letting go and holding on.”

 And the ending is perhaps even better, if not as transcendent as the wordless final act of Upstream Color: it’s a montage of the life of the universe that somehow brings it back to the story of two people.
-Even if some will criticize the film as slow or weird or pretentious, it is undeniable that Lowery is doing something special: he uses subtitles in a context that should be ridiculous and yet feels both fitting and appropriately amusing, and presents a past-and-present musical contrast that appears to be an artistic gimmick and yet is emotionally overwhelming.
+Even if some will criticize the film as slow or weird, it is undeniable that Lowery is doing something special: he uses subtitles in a context that should be ridiculous and yet feels both fitting and appropriately amusing, and presents a past-and-present musical contrast that appears to be an artistic gimmick and yet is emotionally overwhelming.